salt-bevy/salt-bevy/README.md

 ### A Private Test Network

 Most lessons presented here are designed to be good network citizens.
-If you keep your bevy names uinque, several bevys can co-exist on a network with no problems.
+If you keep your bevy names unique, several bevys can co-exist on a network with no problems.
 Even hardware MAC addresses (where needed) are hashed by the bevy name.

 However, if you wish to run the more advanced network infrastructure lessons